dknific/browser-boxman/README.md

 - [NPM](https://www.npmjs.com/) for dependency management
 - [Vite.js](https://github.com/vitejs) for scaffolding, bundling, and building

-## Run this project in your local environment:
+## Run This Repo in Your Local Environment:

 First, make sure all required Node packages are installed: